 Chosen from the following (or other relevant courses, including courses offered abroad, with advisor approval):

 - CAS LJ 410 The History of the Japanese Language

 - CAS LJ 510 The Structure of the Japanese Language

 Two additional electives

-- One course in Japanese linguistics (listed above), general linguistics (CAS LX courses at or above the 400 level), or sociolinguistics (CAS AN 521), or another linguistics course with advisor approval
+- One course in Japanese linguistics (listed above), general linguistics (CAS LX courses at or above the 300 level) or another linguistics course with advisor approval

 - One additional CAS LJ course at the 300 level or above in the area of advanced language, linguistics, culture, film, literature, or translation; options include courses taken abroad, with advisor approval